Home – Brigid of Faughart Festival

 Brigid is Poet, Healer, Manifester and Initiator, her many aspects will be explored in music, speech, movement, poetry, reflection, and meditation.

-Activities will include Workshops on Brigid, the annual Pilgrimage Walk to Faughart Shrine from Dundalk town; a walk exploring the sacred sites of Faughart and the heritage and legend associated with these, a night of poetry, story, song and music, St. Brigid’s Cross making workshops, a Gardening at Imbolc Workshop, and the ritual celebration of Brigid and the Festival of Imbolc.
+Other festival activities will include Workshops on Brigid, the annual Pilgrimage Walk to Faughart Shrine from Dundalk town; a walk exploring the sacred sites of Faughart and the heritage and legend associated with these, a night of poetry, story, song and music, St. Brigid’s Cross making workshops, and the ritual celebration of Brigid and the Festival of Imbolc.

 The festival will also include a special Eucharist for St. Brigid’s Day at Faughart Shrine and a special day of healing, open to all.
 Everyone is welcome to attend any or all of the events during the festival.